rkish3721/Eng3/README.md

 ## Photointerrupter
 ### Description & Code
 The goal of this assignment was to make it so a number was displayed showing how many times the photointerrupter was triggered between intervals of 4 seconds.
+We had to use a function other than sleep to wait for counting the time between intervals.
+We then told the amount of interrupts at the end of the invervals, in a complete sentence.
+I was able to fully complete this assignment.
 ```python
 from digitalio import DigitalInOut, Direction, Pull
 import time